Swiss Steel: Company history

-In December 2012, high financial liabilities, which had risen to just under EUR 903 million in connection with company acquisitions and a difficult steel economy, led to a tense financial situation.
+In December 2012, high financial liabilities, which had risen to just under €903 million in connection with company acquisitions and a difficult steel economy, led to a tense financial situation.

-In spring 2013, a possible capital increase was announced following a group loss of EUR 157.9 million for the 2012 financial year.
-Benedikt Niemeyer (CEO) and Axel Euchner (CFO) left the company in June 2012 due to dissonances.
+In spring 2013, a possible capital increase was announced following a group loss of €157.9 million for the 2012 financial year.
+CEO Benedikt Niemeyer and CFO Axel Euchner left the company in June 2012 due to dissonances.
 The family shareholders around Michael Storm, which held almost 40% of the shares in spring 2013, initially rejected a capital increase since they had reduced their share.

 In August 2013 Schmolz + Bickenbach KG allied itself with Russian oligarch Viktor Vekselberg and sold a share of 25.3% of its company to Renova Group, through its subsidiary Venetos.
 This sale resulted in a mandatory offer to the remaining shareholders, the price of which was below the market price, and therefore only received a very low acceptance rate.
 Nevertheless, the company agreed with the new major shareholder.
-An unusual General Meeting of Shareholders in September 2013, approved a capital increase of EUR 430 million for Venetos and Schmolz + Bickenbach KG in accordance with their company's participation, and reassignment of the Board of Directors.
+An unusual General Meeting of Shareholders in September 2013, approved a capital increase of €430 million for Venetos and Schmolz + Bickenbach KG in accordance with their company's participation, and reassignment of the Board of Directors.

 In the summer of 2015, the Group separated itself from a part of its distribution companies in Germany, Austria and Benelux.
 In October, Schmolz + Bickenbach relocated the Group headquarters from the existing headquarters in Düsseldorf to the new headquarters in Lucerne.

 In February 2018, Schmolz + Bickenbach acquired the French steel manufacturer Ascometal.

 A capital increase was announced in October 2019.

-In December 2020, a capital increase of approx. EUR 200 million was approved by an extraordinary General Meeting of Shareholders.
+In December 2020, a capital increase of approx. €200 million was approved by an extraordinary General Meeting of Shareholders.
 A new Chairman as well as a new CEO were announced.
 However, Liwet Holding as an opposing shareholder blocked the registration of the new shares at the corresponding offices in Lucerne.